Rowlands, John

 Biographical Text

 John Rowlands made a single appearance for Exeter City when on loan from Torquay United in February 1969.
-He also played for a number of other Football League clubs including Stockport, Barrow, Crewe, Workington and Hartlepool as having several spells in the United States.
-Whilst with Exeter he appeared in a Devon Bowl game against Plymouth Argyle.
+He also played for a number of other clubs including Stockport, Barrow, Crewe, Workington and Hartlepool as well as having several spells in the United States.
+Whilst with Exeter he also appeared in a Devon Bowl game against Plymouth Argyle.

-He was originally on the books at Liverpool as a 17-year-old and was a regular in their ‘A’ side.
-A back injury forced him out and he was told that he would have to retire.
-He drifted from job to job, but after three years decided to give football another go.
-Rowlands had a short spell with Marine in 1966 before scoring 68 goals in one season with Liverpool Premier League side Norwest.
-His first professional contract was earned with Mansfield Town in October 1967 where he played 13 league games scoring three goals.
-He then signed for Torquay United on a free transfer in June 1968 but never really made a regular start and netted four times in 18 league outings.
+Originally on the books at Liverpool, and a regular in the ‘A’ side, a back injury forced John to give up football for several seasons before making a return with Marine in 1966.
+Earning his first professional contract with Mansfield Town in October 1967, where he played 13 league games scoring three goals, he then signed for Torquay United in June 1968 for whom he eventually netted four times in 18 league outings.

 Appearances